iritaca/storybook-learning/README.md

 ## Getting started
 ### Install dependencies
-You want to install the dependencies and you can do that with
+Install the requiered packages
 > yarn install

 ### Run development Server
-This is for Running the development server which contains the button and a modal
+Launch vite development server to view and test components like the button and modal
 > yarn dev

 ### Storybook
-Start storybook, to isolate the components
+Run storybook to develop and explore UI components in isolation
 > yarn storybook